idroot45/catetan/_posts/2019-09-04-liverpool-5-tahun-mendatang-tanpa-salah-mane-dan-van-dijk.md

 Alexander-Arnold’s **superb passing range** means it would be a complete waste of his talent to play him as a full-back throughout his career.

-{% include caption="Alexander-Arnold has got an exceptionally bright future ahead of him" alt="trent arnold" image_path="https://talksport.com/wp-content/uploads/sites/5/2019/08/GettyImages-1167069915.jpg?strip=all&w=960&quality=100" %}
+{% include figure caption="Alexander-Arnold has got an exceptionally bright future ahead of him" alt="trent arnold" image_path="https://talksport.com/wp-content/uploads/sites/5/2019/08/GettyImages-1167069915.jpg?strip=all&w=960&quality=100" %}

 He has been tried out in midfield by Klopp on a couple of occasions but Alexander-Arnold has yet to master the position.
 However, such is his talent, he has the potential to be **as good as Xabi Alonso**.